-Our Repose Pools are set at the edge of a tranquil pond under towering cottonwoods, making them perfectly situated for blissful soaking under the vast, blue New Mexican sky by day or the stunningly bright stars by night.
+Our thermal pools are set at the edge of a tranquil pond under towering cottonwoods, making them perfectly situated for blissful soaking under the vast, blue New Mexican sky by day or the stunningly bright stars by night.

-For private soaking, consider booking an Ojitos outdoor soaking pool or tub.
+For private soaking, consider booking a private tub or Ojitos pool.

 Roam amidst our five communal pools.

 Space is limited and reservations are required for day soaking.
 Call 877-977-8212.

 Where do I check in?

 Please check in at Guest Check In upon your arrival.